Last updated: May 26, 2016

 The new distracted driving law almost didn’t happen: The two legislative bodies in South Dakota both approved texting & driving bans, but couldn’t agree on an approach.
 The issue appeared dead for the 2014 session but a dramatic turnaround of March 13 produced a compromise bill that made it to Gov. Dennis Daugaard’s desk.
 He signed the measure March 28.

 Rapid City has adopted a texting & driving law with primary enforcement.
 Police Chief Steve Allender has called the state law “toothless.”
-The fine will be $100 and the law takes effect in mid-May.
+The fine will be $100 come July 1, but police began handing out warnings in mid-May.
 The April votes by the City Council were unanimous.

 A law barring most teen drivers from using handheld wireless communications devices such as cell phones went into effect July 1, 2013.
 Just before passage in the House, the teen driver bill also was downgraded to secondary enforcement.